-5. Affordable housing requirements in towns and villages
+5. Affordable Housing requirements

-This section explains how affordable housing is expected to be delivered in towns and villages around the National Park in support of the plan's housing policy.
+This section explains how affordable housing is expected to be delivered on proposed sites in the towns and villages around the National Park, in support of Housing Policy 2 (a)

 The preferred location for new housing in the National Park is within the towns and villages.
-There are a number sites identified for housing within the Local Development Plan and each site has an indicative number/density identified and an affordable housing requirement set depending on the location of the town or village.
+There are a number sites identified for housing within the Local Development Plan and each site has an indicativenumber/density identified and an affordable housing requirement set depending on the location of the town or village.
 The selection of the sites has been informed by our consultation process, the Local Housing Strategies and Housing Needs Assessments produced by the Housing Authorities.

 Housing Policy 2(a) gives support for sites identified in the Plan and appropriate infill sites within town and village boundaries (as identified in the Plan).
 All sites of 4 or more homes are required to make a contribution to affordable housing provision, with the preference being on site provision.
 The level of affordable housing will be a minimum of 25% of the total number of homes being provided, however within more accessible rural Loch Lomondside villages 50% will be affordable and within accessible Stirling villages 33% will be affordable.
 We have differentiated between three different areas of the Park based on findings of Housing Market Research undertaken in November 2013 and information on housing need and demand provided by the Park's four housing authorities.
-Further information on this can be found in the Population and Housing Background Report.
+Further information on this can be found in the Population and Housing Background Report. [hyperlink]